Skip to Content

 RIC hearing aids (Receiver in Canal)

-These are similar to BTE aids but feature a smaller receiver that sits directly in the ear canal.
-This design allows for a more open-fit style, reducing the occlusion effect and providing a more natural sound experience.
+They are small than BTE hearing aids and have a receiver that sits directly in the ear canal.
+The open-fit style reduces the occlusion effect and delivers a more natural sound experience.

-RIC hearing aids are often suitable for mild to moderate sensorineural hearing loss.
-RIC aids are increasingly popular in the UK for combining comfort, discreet appearance, and access to advanced features such as Bluetooth streaming and app control.
+RIC hearing aids are often suitable for mild to moderate sensorineural hearing loss and combine comfort, discretion, and access to advanced features such as Bluetooth streaming and app control.

 Related reading: Discover RIC hearing aids